Share this post on:

 “This is a well done study by a solid research group,” said Maria Carrillo, vice president of Medical and Scientific Relations at the Alzheimer’s Association, in a statement, CNN reported.
 “The results are positive enough to warrant more research to replicate and confirm these findings, but should not change current medical practice.
 No one should take vitamin E for Alzheimer’s except under the supervision of a physician.”

-Alzheimer’s disease is an irreversible, progressive brain disease that slowly destroys memory and thinking, according to National Institute on Aging.
+Alzheimer’s disease is an irreversible, progressive brain disease that slowly destroys memory and thinking.

 Latest data from the Alzheimer’s Association shows that over 5 million people in the U.S. have AD, a number that is expected to explode to 13.
 8 to 16 million people by 2050.
 There is no cure for the disease.